nherman222/office-hours-queue/README.md

 The goal is to have each student who enters office hours log-in with their student ID, choose which course they are in, enter the code that the TA writes on the whiteboard or provides over email/zoom chat (if remote learning), and join the queue.
 The student can remove only themselves from the queue at any time.
 If a TA log-in is recognized, they will be directed to the TA page, where they create the code to begin office hours, and can remove any student from the queue.

 Currently, the site does not have all of the mentioned functionality.
-I plan to continue to implement functionality as I learn more web development.
+I plan to continue to implement functionality as I learn more web development, as I hope to take the web development course next term.

 ### Current functionality: